ivo-/bund/README.md

 - *Flow complexity*
 - *A lot of boilerplate*

-And we believe that the primary reason for this the indirect state transition approach trough actions.
-While useful in many ways, it lead to problems related to a lot of boilerplate or complexity in following the data flow.
-In `bund` we believe that state transitions should be performed directly, but actions should be emitted for the cases where they can be beneficial.
-They should be considered notifications, not triggers for an update.
-With this change the problems above are no longer relevant.
+And the primary reason for this the indirect state transition approach trough actions.
+While useful in many ways, it leads to problems related to a lot of boilerplate or complexity in following the data flow. `bund` adopts direct state transitions , but emits actions for the cases where they can be beneficial.

 ### Usage